iarsystems/iar-risc-v-gd32v-eval/Examples/coremark/README.md

 The program will execute for about 10 seconds and once it finishes, it will print out the __Coremark score__ for your evaluation board.

-__Notes__
+### Notes
-According to the Coremark [rules](#run-rules), the sources named core* cannot be touched.
+* According to the CoreMark [rules](#run-rules), the source files named core* cannot be touched.
 The only exception to that rule are the __core_portme__ files.
-A typical way to compare the score among different cores is to rate it by __Coremark/MHz__.
+* A typical way to compare the scores from different cores/compilers combinations is to rate them by __CoreMark/MHz__.
-If you wish to know how many Coremark/MHz your board got, do the math!
-It is as easy as taking the *Coremark score* and dividing it by 108 MHz.
+* If you wish to know how many CoreMark/MHz your board got, do the math!
+It is as easy as taking the *CoreMark score* and dividing it by 108 MHz.

 ---
 # Submitting Results

 CoreMark results can be submitted on the web.
 Open a web browser and go to the [submission page](https://www.eembc.org/coremark/submit.php).
 After registering an account you may enter a score.
+The scores are published [here](https://www.eembc.org/coremark/scores.php).

 # Run Rules
 What is and is not allowed.